How can I submit a claim for property?

 What are the relationship types for property owners?

-Guardian – you have been appointed by a judge to take care of a minor child (called a "ward") or incompetent adult personally and/or manage that person's affairs who has unclaimed property.
+Guardian: You have been appointed by a judge to take care of a minor child (called a "ward") or incompetent adult personally and/or manage that person's affairs who has unclaimed property.

 Why hasn't my claim form been processed yet?

-check the status of your claim on our website.
+check claim status on our website.

-Wisconsin Department of Revenue
+Wisconsin Department of Revenue - Unclaimed Property

 PO Box 8982